What does Tummy Time look like by age?

 At this stage, baby should be lifting their head steadily and beginning to push up on their forearms—early signs of upper body strength and visual tracking.

 💡 Parent Tip: Place baby tummy down on an exercise ball, holding their sides for support.
-Slowly move the ball toward and away from you, allowing baby to lift and hold their head more easily
+Slowly move the ball toward and away from you, allowing Baby to lift and hold their head more easily

 At 4 Months